 my recent cases

-I have over appeared on over 100 reported and unreported cases.
-Here is a list of cases where I have appeared as lead counsel and that may be of interest with hyperlinks to Judicial Decisions On-Line applied to the case name
+I have appeared in many Courts in New Zealand and that has resulted in well over 100 reported and unreported decisions.
+Here is a list of cases where I have appeared as lead counsel recently and that may be of interest.
+The decisions have hyperlinks to Judicial Decisions On-Line applied to the case name.